cloudflare/cloudflare-docs/content/ddos-protection/change-log/_index.md

 ---
-title: Change log
+title: Changelog
 pcx-content-type: concept
 weight: 20
 meta:
-  title: Change log for DDoS Managed Rulesets
+  title: Changelog for Managed Rulesets
 ---

-# Change log for DDoS Managed Rulesets
+# Changelog for Managed Rulesets

 Cloudflare has a regular cadence of releasing updates and new rules to the DDoS Managed Rulesets.
 The updates either improve a rule's accuracy, lower false positives rates, or increase the protection due to a change in the threat landscape.